HarworthLogoFit

 Building better neighbourhoods and stronger communities

-Thank you for taking the time to visit our website regarding Harworth Group’s proposals for a landscape-led residential development on Erlas Park in Wrexham.
+Thank you for taking the time to visit our website for the proposed landscape-led residential development at Erlas Park, located east of Cefn Road in Wrexham.

 Our project team will make a presentation on the proposed plans, followed by a Question and Answer session